paritytech/parity-bridges-common/testing/zombienet-sdk-tests/README.md

 # Bridges Tests for Local Rococo <> Westend Bridge

-This crate contains [`zombienet-sdk`](https://github.com/paritytech/zombienet-sdk) based integration tests for both onchain and offchain bridges code, for the local Rococo <> Westend bridge (mirroring `polkadot/zombienet-sdk-tests`).
-They spawn both relay-chain networks together with their Bridge Hub and Asset Hub parachains, drive the `substrate-relay` binary as subprocesses and assert on-chain state via `subxt`.
+[`zombienet-sdk`](https://github.com/paritytech/zombienet-sdk) based integration tests for the local Rococo <> Westend bridge.
+They spawn both relay-chain networks together with their Bridge Hub and Asset Hub parachains, drive the `substrate-relay` binary as subprocesses, and assert on-chain state via `subxt`.

-The available tests are:
+Tests:

 - `asset_transfer` — transfers assets across the bridge (both directions, native and wrapped) and checks they arrive while the free-header relayers' balances stay constant;